-9 As previously indicated, the total renewable electricity generation is an exogenous input to the electricity market simulation and remains unchanged for all scenarios.
+7As previously indicated, the total renewable electricity generation is an exogenous input to the electricity market simulation and remains unchanged for all scenarios.
 Thus, if households invest in smaller PV systems, we assume this to be compensated by more utility-scale PV systems.
 This is because the expansion of renewables is typically driven by technology-specific political targets.

-The picture is completely different in winter.
-Due to the much lower PV generation, the prosumer households are able to self-consume almost their entire produced electricity either directly or by charging their batteries 10 This finding holds for all scenarios.
+8The initial household demand is sometimes higher than the PV generation in the morning hours, but nevertheless battery charging is carried out.
+This effect is caused by the diversity of scenarios.
 Interestingly, since very little PV generation is fed into the grid, the battery charging and discharging patterns between the default operational strategy in scenario Status Quo and the dynamic strategy in scenarios Dynamic and Restrictive differ much less than in summer.
 Due to the smaller system sizes, we can again see a lower residential PV generation in scenario Restrictive.